 This kit requires no prior electronics assembly experience.
 It's constructed using a prefabricated circuit board which requires little hand-wiring.
-The components have pins which go through holes on the circuit board and make hand-assembly easy for people with average motor skills.
+The components have pins which go through holes on the circuit board and make handassembly easy for people with average motor skills.

 The Chronulator is thoroughly documented.
-This document describes the kit's theory of operation in detail.
-The circuit schematic, part numbers, and printed circuit board design appear at the end of the document.
-The software which makes the product work is made available on our Web site.
+This document describes how to assemble the kit.
+Other documents, including the circuit schematic, parts list, printed circuit board design, software source code, and programming tools, are posted to the ShareBrained Website (www.sharebrained.com/chronulator).
 You're invited to take advantage of this information to make the Chronulator do whatever you imagine.
-And over time, we hope you and other Chronulator-makers will contribute what you've done to our online forum (www.sharebrained.com/forums) so others can build on your work.
+And over time, we hope you and other Chronulator-makers will share what you've done, through our online forum or our Flickr tag "chronulator".